MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-2-calculate-and-change-mca.md

 # Remediating MCA issues, part 2: Calculate and change MCA on your affected computers

-This article describes how to calculate and implement new values for the `MaxConcurrentApi` parameter.
+This article discusses how to calculate and implement new values for the `MaxConcurrentApi` parameter.

-_Applies to:_ &nbsp; Windows Server 2012 and newer versions, Windows 8 and newer versions
+_Applies to:_ &nbsp; Windows Server 2012 and later versions, Windows 8 and later versions

 ## Summary

-Now that you have a list of servers that might benefit from a change in `MaxConcurrentApi`, you need to determine what the new value should be.
+Now that you have a list of servers that might benefit from a change in `MaxConcurrentApi`, you have to determine what the new value should be.
 To do this, follow these general steps for each affected server:

 1. Collect general performance statistics to establish baselines for the affected server.
-1. Collect tuning-related performance statistics while the server is processing the most client requests.
+1. Collect tuning-related performance statistics while the server is processing the maximum client requests.
 For example, in an email server scenario, the best time to collect the performance data is when users arrive at work and check their email messages.
 1. Use the performance data to calculate a `MaxConcurrentApi` value that's tuned for that server.
-1. If the calculated value isn't equal to the default value and is less than the maximum value, set the calculated value in the registry.
+1. If the calculated value isn't equal to the default value, and is less than the maximum value, set the calculated value in the registry.
-1. Collect fresh performance statistics to check that the change helped.
+1. Collect fresh performance statistics to check that the change made an improvement.
 Check performance against the baseline.

 > [!IMPORTANT]
 >